London Overground performance

 During disruption, customers need to have a level of information so they can make informed decisions on how to continue their journey and to do this, the information our control team put out needs to be timely and accurate.

-In conjunction with the line naming project, we are simplifying our Wonderwall screens to and aligned to latest industry guidance.
+In conjunction with the line naming project, we have simplified our Wonderwall screens to and aligned with the latest industry guidance.
 We are also working on two innovation stations to test market on improvements within Customer Information Screens to be incorporated into replacement programme utilising the TfL accessibility group to feedback and inform

 Delay compensation continuous improvement